leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 *LL - This goes back to [the pace layer concept](https://avoidboringpeople.substack.com/p/wisely-and-slow-they-stumble-that "pace"), which proposes that some systems in civilisation have a certain pace they should move at, and that going faster causes problems.*

-- We each have lots of hidden selves, depending on the context
-  - The way I am with you vs an entrepreneur vs a board meeting is all different
-  - Different power dynamic, expectations
-  - Some of these groups don't even know about each other
-  - Don't think it's overtly hidden, just not relevant for different context
-  - I've always thought **the worst terrorist attack would be if we just released everyone's emails and texts for the past year**

 **Other**

-- How should we think about welfare and Universal Basic Income (UBI) in the modern world?
+- **How should we think about welfare and Universal Basic Income (UBI) in the modern world?**
-  - Media is doing a good job on bringing spotlight on some of worst hit people who do not have resources
+  - Media is doing a good job at bringing spotlight on some of the worst hit people who do not have resources
-  - Disproportionate effect on less well off communities, action is needed to provide a safety net.
+  - Disproportionate effect on less well off communities; action is needed to provide a safety net.
 This is the most urgent social program that needs to be put in place by cities
   - **The big question is how are you going to pay for it?** Maybe some of it is repurposed from Medicare, Social Security
-  - Think there's a moral obligation to society to provide basic foundational support to some.
+  - There's a moral obligation to society to provide basic foundational support.
 Some 80% of people live paycheck to paycheck.
   - Beyond moral, there's also a logical, purely academic and draconian reason.
-If you don't provide support now there'll be costs later, whether that's chronic illness, jails, rehabilitation
+If you don't provide support now there'll be costs later, whether that's chronic illness, jails, or rehabilitation
   - If there was a time politically palatable to try it, it would be now
   - I think it's an experiment worth trying

-- Cancel culture is resulting in virtually nil tolerance if someone makes one footfall
-  - People that have great contributions to society are being shut down.
-They are being advised to stay low, out of limelight
-  - Comedians are an entire class of people we pay to reveal uncomfortable truths.
-    - The social scientists of human nature
-    - Given permission to say the things people might be thinking but are afraid to say
-    - Comedians reveal great truths.
-Probably so many of them depressed because they see truth and are burdened by the truths they see
-  - It's also an interesting phenomenon on figuring out what is the shared collective temperature and who gets to set that

-*LL - Can you separate the idea from the person?
-Should you?
-Given the crazy genius hypothesis above, should we expect unpalatable statements from our idols every now and then?
-I try to evaluate ideas on their own merit, but it's impossible to do without bias.*

-- The most persuasive argument I've heard about consciousness comes from [Jeff Hawkins](https://loupventures.com/002-jeff-hawkins/ "Jeff") and it is about memory prediction
-  - If you see my shoes, you'll associate that with me.
-If you see my shoes and then see someone else, you'll get an emotional surprise.
-That adjusts the mental model you have, so you have an updating model of reality
-  - How this model of reality we hold interacts with the real world and is getting continuous feedback
-  - Where technology is trending is where the line between model and reality is thinning

-- I'm not in the [Nick Bostrom](https://samharris.org/ "Nick") or [Sam Harris](https://samharris.org/ "Sam") camp for artificial general intelligence.
-I'm more in [David Deutsch's](https://en.wikipedia.org/wiki/David_Deutsch "David") camp
-  - Bostrom, along with other very smart people, is concerned about us becoming paper clip factories and being harvested by sentient machines that have run amok
-    - We're approaching high accuracy in being able to construct text from machines that would fool most people, beat humans at games etc
-  - Deutsch makes the argument that the more dangerous thing is not AI run amok but the average teenager
-    - Inside a simulation, the simulation can have all the tools that you give it, but it won't have tools that are outside the simulation and it can't create tools outside of the system
-    - Even when AI can create something that would pass a Turing Test and be able to fool most people into thinking it was created by a human, it's still constrained by the system
-    - If you accept the premise that the AI is within a simulation, they can't come out of the simulation's constraints

-*LL - This might be a reference to [Godel's incompleteness theorem,](https://www.scientificamerican.com/article/what-is-godels-theorem/ "Godel") which states that within a complete system, there are statements that are unprovable if you only use the logic of the system itself \[4\].
-Josh is making the argument that AI will be limited in scope to whatever system it is running in.
-Because we control the systems a layer of reality above the AI, AI will not be able to have more power than we do.*

 Thanks to [Polina Marinova](https://theprofile.substack.com/) for reviewing a draft of this post